 Selling your first home can be both exciting and daunting.
-With the right preparation, a good conveyancing solicitor, and an experienced local estate agent, you can make the process quicker, easier, and maximise your return.
+With the right preparation, a good conveyancing solicitor, and the help of an experienced local Nottingham estate agent like us, you can make the process quicker, easier, and maximise the sale price of your home.

-A local, independent estate agent who understands the Nottingham property market will ensure your home is accurately priced and marketed to the right buyers.
+A local, independent estate agent in Nottingham who understands the local property market will ensure your home is accurately priced and marketed to buyers who are interested in homes in your area.
+The Robert Ellis team has decades of local property experience, which we combine with extensive market knowledge and a personalised approach to help sellers achieve the best results.

-Selling a home often takes longer than expected, typically around 12 weeks from agreeing on a price to completion, and longer for leasehold properties due to third-party involvement.
-Delays can happen at any stage, but a good estate agent will keep you updated on progress throughout.
+Selling a home in Nottingham can take longer than you might expect.
+It typically takes around 12 weeks from agreeing on a price to completion, and it takes longer for leasehold properties due to third-party involvement.
+Delays can happen at any stage, but a good estate agent familiar with the current trends and demand for Nottingham property will advise you of what to expect and offer advice and support where needed.

 Essential documents include:

-Online-only estate agents are becoming popular; however, they often lack local knowledge and require upfront payment, reducing their incentive to sell your property efficiently.
+Online-only estate agents are becoming popular; however, they often lack local knowledge of the Nottingham property market and require upfront payment, reducing their incentive to sell your property efficiently.

 One of the best things you can do is read verified reviews to find out what previous customers thought of the service they received.
 At Robert Ellis, we’re currently rating at 4.9 out of 5 stars based on over 2,500 reviews.